 Find your minimum commitment time, then add 5 minutes per week.
 Or if you’re up to it, add 5 minutes each time you train.
 You’ll get to that minimum recommendation pretty quickly.

-Even if your initial committment is a lower frequency.
+Even if your initial commitment is a lower frequency.
 For instance, 2x a week for 20 minutes.
 You should still add time or frequency somehow.
-You could add a third 20 minute session, or slowly add 5 minutes to those two sessions.
+You could add a third 20-minute session, or slowly add 5 minutes to those two sessions.

 Make it your goal to get to 75 minutes total per week first.
 I’ve yet to have a client who couldn’t reach this.

 If you’re already there or are confident you can start there with ease then you have a choice to make.

 Should you, or perhaps more importantly could you, add more time?